 3. Try bicycle moves or a nice bouncer should help.

-4, Give her a warm bath.
-Check out my post about baby bathing.
+4, Give baby a warm bath.

 You should keep a close eye on your baby.
 Call your doctor if you see signs of any health condition.

-Let me know in comments what have been your struggles and your reasons for a crying baby.
+Let me know in the comments what have been your struggles and your reasons for a crying baby.
 How did you manage to soothe?